 I began by first preparing for the GMAT exam.
 It requires meticulous planning and especially if you are working, you have to dedicate appropriate time and effort.
 I was kind of overconfident by attempting to give the test too soon by only doing a few practice tests and hoping to get close to the 700 mark within 3 months of preparation.

 Fortunately during the exam, there was a glitch at the GMAT test centre and I was offered a free retake, although I realised that I have come under prepared.
-I gave it another 3 months, this time with planning but managed only 640.
+I gave it after another 3 months, this time with planning but managed only 640.

 Nevertheless I was confident that having a nice resume and essays would help scrape through for an admission in a top school (especially when you look at average experience and score of the class on the school’s websites).